mdb255/cat-slideshow-pwa-demo/back-end/cat-slideshow-api/README.md

 curl -H "Authorization: Bearer YOUR_ACCESS_TOKEN" \
   http://localhost:8000/cat-images/
 ```

-### Protected Endpoints

-- `/cat-images/` - Requires authentication

-### Optional Authentication

-Some endpoints may accept optional authentication using the `get_current_user_optional` dependency.
-This allows endpoints to work for both authenticated and unauthenticated users.

 ## Notes
 - We avoid `create_all()` at runtime; schema is owned by Alembic.